 MEET JESUS: In Matthew 25:40, Jesus says “Truly I tell you, whatever you did for one of the least of these brothers and sisters, you did for me.”
 These words are the core of JAC.
 When we serve the least, the last and the lost, we are serving Jesus Himself.

-REACH: We want to reach out to the poor, the suffering and the marginalized in Englewood and beyond.
+REACH: We reach out to the poor, the suffering and the marginalized in Englewood and beyond.

-RELATE: We want to live out what it means to love our neighbor and to build relationships with those we serve.
+RELATE: We live out what it means to love our neighbor and to build relationships with others.

-RESTORE: We want to help restore and heal those we serve by being reflections of Christ.
+RESTORE: We help restore and heal those in our community by being reflections of Christ.

 JAC isn’t a ministry of Metro.
 It is the heart and soul of Metro.
 It is how we connect to our community.
 It is how our community connects to us.
 It is how we all connect to God.

 On June 30, Metro partnered with Ebenezer Baptist Church of Englewood, Mount Olive Baptist Church of Hackensack, and the Bergen County Chapter of NAACP to host a local Families Belong Together Rally and Prayer Vigil.
 Guest speakers included local immigration activists, community leaders, and faith leaders.
 We urged our elected officials to reunite immigrant families who have been separated and create a humane immigration policy that recognizes the dignity and value of each person.

 Click here to sign the letter attendees signed that was mailed to elected officials.
 Sign your own letter and send it to your congressional representative.

 Click here for a listing of local organizations supporting immigrant families and individuals.